CatManJr/Argo-seaglider-nitrates-reproduce/README.md

-# Argo-Seaglider RFR Reproduction
+# An Experiment Reproduction: Nitrate Observations on SOGOS Seagliders

-Reproduction of the random forest regression pipeline from:
+A reproduction of the random forest regression pipeline from:

 > Song, S., et al. *Random forest regression using autonomous in situ ocean observations: Inferring small-scale nutrient variability during a Southern Ocean field experiment.* doi: https://doi.org/10.1175/AIES-D-24-0048.1